logrhythm/node-oss/README.md

 # Node OSS

 This is a simple npm module for documenting the OSS in your node.js project.
+See our [documentaion here.](http://logrhythm.github.io/node-oss)

 ## How it works